FREE ONLINE EVENT

 First Baptist Church :: Cost: $95

 Whether through creative arts, contemplative practices or a combination of them, we need ways to keep renewing our spirit, opening our hearts and finding healing and inner coherence.
-If we cannot sustain the vitality of our own being we become unable to help change the conditions that threaten the future of humanity and the Earth itself.
 A heartfelt practice can help inspire, heal and transform our lives; it can also help us contribute to a world in need of imagination, healing and renewal.

 MICHAEL MEADE